-Meeting time is usually limited, so you want to be sure to make best use of it.
+- Meeting time is usually limited, so you want to be sure to make best use of it.
 Prioritise your concerns when planning for the meeting so that you cover the most essential issues for you.
+Most meetings begin with the parent’s views and this is a good time to dot point the issues you’d like to cover.
 Again, stick to solutions-based comments and stay on topic.
-Most meetings begin with the parent’s views, and this is a good time to dot point the issues you’d like to cover in the meeting so that time is allocated to them.
-It’s tempting to explain to the teacher the details and difficulties of your journey so far, but this is unlikely to result in actionable steps being agreed upon that will ultimately determine your child’s success.
+It’s tempting to explain relay difficulties of your journey so far, but this is unlikely to result in actionable steps being agreed upon that will ultimately determine your child’s success.

 5. Follow up

-This is critical.
+- This is critical.
 In busy school life, it’s easy for even the best intentions to fall by the wayside.
-Many parents tell me they’re afraid to ‘waste the teachers’ time’, but if you have a child with special needs, you are entitled to a little more of their time.
-Make sure you touch base about two weeks after the meeting to check that what was discussed has been put in place.
-Please do not ask your child!
-This will not only give them the impression you don’t trust their teachers but will also send the message you are in opposition when it comes to their education plan.
-Also, kids with memory and organisation difficulties etc are not always totally accurate when reporting on these things!
-If you want to check up, do it directly with your child’s teacher.
-It is reasonable to email about once per month to check up on how it’s all going, but don’t expect (or request) lengthy written reports!
+Many parents tell me they’re afraid to ‘waste the teachers’ time’, but if you have a child with special needs, you’re entitled to a little more time.
+Make sure you touch base about two weeks after the meeting to check that what has been put in place.
+It’s best not ask your child what is or is not being done.
+Kids with memory and organisation difficulties etc are not always the best reporters!
+Plus, it’s important for teachers and parents to have a united front for the child.
+This will help the child value and respect the efforts of both the teacher and parent.